Services We Provide

 Pregnancy, postpartum, and the welcoming of a new baby can bring a range of unique emotions to birthing parents, their partners & families.
 New parents might feel overwhelmed, sad, or anxious at different times during pregnancy or after the baby arrives.
 Some birthing people find that these uncomfortable feelings go away on their own.
 For others, emotions can be challenging and may stay for varying lengths of time throughout this life transition.

-Click [here] to read A Maternal Mental Health Moment, a blog by Sara Crow.
+Click [here] to read A Maternal Mental Health Moment, a blog by Sara Crow, MEd, LCMHC, NCC

 TFCBT is appropriate for children and adolescents who have experienced trauma & meet the following criteria: